 - You may also note other issues are relevant to your appeal.
 Comparison of your assessment relative to assessment of other properties, percentage of assessment increase, or other issues of uniformity may be addressed.

-- The burden of proof is with you to provide “clear, cogent and compelling evidence” that the set value is incorrect.
+- The burden of proof is with you to provide “clear, cogent and convincing evidence” that the set value is incorrect.
 The Board is very open to hearing your case and concerns, but cannot find in your favor if you do not provide them with evidence to back up your presentation.

-- You must attach a copy of the value change notice
+- You MUST attach a copy of the value change notice